-to request the establishment of an NAS signalling connection to the UE.
-The paging procedure is also used by the network to request the UE to re-activate the user plane radio resources of PDU sessions for downlink user data transport.
-Another purpose of the paging procedure is to request the UE to re-activate the user-plane resources of PDU session(s) associated with non-3GPP access over 3GPP access.
+- to request the establishment of an NAS signalling connection to the UE;

+- to request the UE to re-activate the user-plane resources of PDU sessions associated with 3GPP access over 3GPP access for downlink user data transport;

+- to request the UE to re-activate the user-plane resources of PDU session(s) associated with non-3GPP access over 3GPP access for downlink user data transport; or

+- to prompt the UE to re-registration if necessary as a result of a network failure.

+The paging procedure is not applicable for the non-3GPP access network.
+If the UE is not registered when it receives a paging for 5GS services, the UE shall ignore the paging.